sp-hash/TeamBlackMiner/INSTALL_WINDOWS.md

 ## Requirements
 Download and install the Microsoft Visual studio 2015-2019 Redistributable Package.

-Download and run the ansicolor.reg script to activate colors in program console.
+Run the ansicolor.reg script in the 7zip archive to activate colors in Windows program console.

 Use the latest NVIDIA driver, or newer than v460.89.